ClementNerma/NightOS/docs/applications/Locky.md

 # Locky

 Locky is NightOS' encryption tool.
 It is used to [encrypt the whole storage](../features/encryption.md#global-encryption) and [encrypt individual users' data](../features/encryption.md#per-user-encryption).
-It embeds the `sys::locky` library.

 ## User interface features